sanjogbora/DiwaliSnapStudio/replit.md

   - Reduced minimum sticker size from 50px to 20px - users can now make stickers much smaller for detailed compositions
   - Replaced plain white polaroid strip with subtle cream gradient (#FFFDF7 → #FFF4D9 → #FFFFC3) that blends softly with photos while maintaining text legibility
   - Fixed page layout to 100vh with overflow-hidden to prevent toolbar buttons from scrolling out of view
+- 2024-10-18: **Critical Quality & Stability Improvements:**
+  - **Fixed random zoom in/out issue**: Implemented debounced resize events (150ms delay) with dimension rounding and change-threshold detection to prevent unnecessary canvas recalculations during editing
+  - **Dramatically improved export resolution**: Increased pixelRatio from 2x to 4x for both download and share functions, producing high-quality images suitable for printing and social media
+  - **Refined polaroid text**: Reduced font size by 20% (from 24px to 19px) for better visual proportion with adjusted vertical centering
+  - **Eliminated vertical scrolling**: Changed canvas container from overflow-auto to overflow-hidden ensuring fixed layout on all devices